What's Trending in Valentine Nails for 2026

 Gel Polish Recommendations

-Gelish Harmony remains my day-one love for gel polish.
+Gelish Harmony remains the top choice for gel polish.
 Their pink and red shades have incredible pigmentation, so you get full opacity in two thin coats.
 The formula is self-leveling, which means it smooths itself out before curing, resulting in a glass-like finish without bubbles or streaks.
-Specific shades I'm obsessed with for valentine nails: "Forever Beauty" (perfect soft pink), "A Touch of Sass" (bright cherry red), and "All About The Pout" (dusty rose that's so elegant).
+Specific shades we love for valentine nails: Forever Beauty (perfect soft pink), A Touch of Sass (bright cherry red), and All About The Pout (dusty rose that's so elegant).

-ILNP (I Love Nail Polish) creates the most stunning chrome and shimmer finishes I've found.
+ILNP (I Love Nail Polish) creates the most stunning chrome and shimmer finishes we found.
 Their holographic and metallic toppers over pink or red bases create that trendy glazed effect everyone wants.
-"Juliette" and "Cygnus Loop" are gorgeous rose gold chromes perfect for romantic nails.
+Juliette and Cygnus Loop are gorgeous rose gold chromes perfect for romantic nails.
 These are splurge products at 12-14 dollars, but the unique finishes justify the cost for special occasions.
-You can explore more product recommendations through our curated shop collections.

 Essential Tools

 Makartt Professional Nail Drill is essential if you're doing gel nails regularly.
-It makes removal SO much easier and faster than soaking and scraping.
+It makes removal so much easier and faster than soaking and scraping.
 Use it to gently file off the top coat and color layers, then a quick acetone soak removes the remaining base coat without destroying your natural nails.
 Around 40 dollars for the basic model.

 Nail Care Products